-Amanda Cochrane, a native of Spokane, Washington, is in her third season with PBT.
+Amanda Cochrane, a native of Spokane, Washington, joined Pittsburgh Ballet Theatre in 2009.
 She received her training at PBT School's Graduate Program, Ballet Arts Academy and Sandra Olgard’s Studio of Dance.
 Since joining the company, she has enjoyed dancing many roles including Caroline in Anthony Tudor's Jardin Aux Lilas, Russian Girl in George Balanchine's Serenade, Cinderella in Septime Webre's Cinderella, Tinkerbell in Jorden Morris' Peter Pan as well as Marie and The Sugar Plum Fairy in Terrence S. Orr's The Nutcracker.
 She is grateful for the opportunity to share the magic and beauty of dance with Pittsburgh audiences.

 Amanda was featured in the July issue of Dance Magazine!
 Check out the article here.